 2. Aim for a minimum viable product (MVP)

 If you’re creating a brand-new product, aim for a minimum viable product, or MVP, instead of a fully-functional app.
-An MVP allows you to enter the market as quickly as possible with less investment, thus generating cash flow to fund further enhancements and building your brand reputation.
+An MVP allows you to enter the market as quickly as possible with less investment, thus generating cash flow to fund further enhancements and build your brand reputation.
 An MVP helps validate the findings from your earlier UX testing with a prototype while reducing the risk inherent in building out a more fully-featured product that might fail after spending a lot of time and money on development.
 This embodies the notion of “fail fast” so critical for today’s digital environment.

 Another benefit of building an MVP rather than a complete app is that you get immediate customer feedback you can use to begin creating the next generation of the app.
-For instance, users might notice a detail you didn’t consider, or voice displeasure with your navigation, or even point to improvements you never considered.
+For instance, users might notice a detail you didn’t consider, voice displeasure with your navigation, or even point to improvements you never considered.

 The MVP approach allows you to save time in many other ways.
 For instance, you aren’t wasting time adding things that customers don’t actually care about or don’t feel truly add value to the finished product.
 We all experienced over-engineered products that cost too much because you’re paying for things you don’t want or need.
 Furthermore, the simpler, streamlined app has fewer things that can go wrong with it, which is another plus.
+Flutter is one of the best frameworks for MVP development.
+It allows the creation of apps for both iOS and Android with one codebase.
+As it is one of the most popular choices, you can easily find Flutter developers for hire.

 3. Have a rough software architecture framework